Palwal district: Forests

-Delhi-Agra national highway passes through Palwal.

 Demographics

 According to the 2011 census, Palwal district had a population of 1,042,708.
 Its population growth rate over the decade 2001–2011 was 25.49%.
 Palwal had a sex ratio of 879 females for every 1,000 males, and a literacy rate of 70.3%.
 Scheduled Castes make up 19.48% of the population.

 Religion

 The region is located at the border of Mewat and Braj.
 Mewat is Muslim-dominated while Braj is Hindu-dominated.

 Language

 At the time of the 2011 Census of India, 88.27% of the population spoke Hindi, 3.81% Mewati, 3.59% Urdu and 3.22% Haryanvi as their first language.
-The local language is an amalgamation of Haryanvi & Braj.
-Mewati is spoken in the Hathin tehsi l.
+The local language is Braj.
+Mewati is spoken in the Hathin tehsil.

 Culture

 Palwal has an annual festival known as "Baldev Chhat Ka Mela" which celebrates the legend of Balarama killing the demon Palwasur during the reign of Pandavas.
 There is also a temple dedicated to Balaram near the chowk (marketplace) of the municipal office.